neel-maniar/Data-Intensive-Science/README.md

 Here are two highlighted programs from my Summer Research Project held in the Faculty of Mathematics at Cambridge.
-Some notes/descriptors

 ## "timeSeriesHeatMap.py"
  - The file named "timeSeriesHeatMap.py" may require the installation of a few (common) packages, which may be installed using pip.
 These include pygame, requests and imageio.